 To better understand the relationship between sex and marijuana, we first need to know what cannabis is made of.
 The flowers of the marijuana plant contain tetrahydrocannabinol (THC).
 This chemical compound attaches itself to cannabinoid receptors in our brains (the endocannabinoid system) to make us feel happy and rewarded.
 According to Leaf Science, this wave of positivity is thanks to the short-term production of extra dopamine.

 When analyzing marijuana’s effect on sexual activity, we have to remember that our bodies are all different.
 THC affects us on a variety of levels that cannot be predicted or predetermined.
-It takes time to figure out how much marijuana makes us feel good versus being overly fatigued or lethargic.
+It takes time to figure out how much marijuana makes us feel good versus being overly lethargic.
 Regardless of the data, experienced cannabis users stand by the concept that it enhances sexual pleasure and the overall experience.
 In one 2016 study, over half the subjects reported feeling “aphrodisiac-like effects” after smoking marijuana.
 Seventy percent said they felt “enhancement in pleasure and satisfaction.”

 Other Ways to Heighten Sexual Pleasure